Transmixr/athlone-capture-workshop/offline-rgbd/readme.md

 	- Asked Nacho about the `sync_delay` stuff.
 Luckily he remembered: this is to forestall interference with the IR beacons.
 Details are at <https://learn.microsoft.com/en-us/azure/kinect-dk/multi-camera-sync> but the 160uS should work fine.
 - `ssh-disnuc101-script.sh` is a first step at doing that over ssh.
 	- We have to think about how to control multiple machines (especially stop time).
 Maybe open 8 `Terminal` windows, and then type control-C when done?
+- `capture-ssh.sh` is a first stab at the capture script.
+To be run on a Mac.